cayennes/kanji-colorize/README.markdown

 If there's anything you think would improve these, you can use the [issue tracker](https://github.com/cayennes/kanji-colorize/issues) or email me at cayennes@gmail.com.

 If you find any errors in image files you download, check to see whether they have been fixed in the KanjiVG data by looking at [their online kanji viewer](http://kanjivg.tagaini.net/viewer.html).
 If it is correct there, it means that I didn't notice that there was an update; let me know and I'll fix it.
 If the error exists there, let the KanjiVG project know using their [issue tracker](https://github.com/KanjiVG/kanjivg/issues).
 If you find errors in image files you generated from KanjiVG data and you have the most recent data, it should be reported to KanjiVG.

+## Licence

+The code is available under the GPL version 3 or later and the SVG images are available under Creative Commons Attribution-Share Alike 3.0.
+See file headers and files in `licenses/` for more information.